|1.1||Q.||When will course selection take place and when is the add/drop period?|

 |A.|| If you know the course code, you may search for the class using "class search".

 While you may search for any class using "class search", you may not be able to enrol in it successfully.
 Most classes have enrolment requirements to restrict enrollment to students in certain programmes.
 You cannot enrol in the class if you do not fulfill the requirement.
 If you have queries on the eligibility to enrol in a particular course, please consult your Programme/Graduate Division.

 |5.3||Q.||According to the study scheme of my programme, I have to repeat a course which a D grade obtained in the previous term.
 However, the system does not allow me to do so.
 What should I do?|

 |A.||Students are not allowed to enrol in classes for terms on leave.
 If you have been approved to take leave for the term concerned, you cannot enroll in classes correspondingly.

-If you have not applied for leave but could not enrol in classes for a particular term, please complete Form CS-3 and return the completed form to the Graduate School.
+If you have not applied for leave but could not enrol in classes for a particular term, please complete Form CS-3 and return it to the Graduate School.

 |5.4||Q.||I obtained a D grade (failure grade) in a course taken in the previous term.
 I have to re-take the course this year in order to graduate, but the system does not allow me to do so.
 What should I do?|

 |A.||Please note that the system does not allow students to re-take a course which a Grade D or above obtained in the previous terms.